Rossier Dean's Fellowship

 K-12 Education Policy

-Kennedy has led various school improvement and change initiatives during the eras of No Child Left Behind and Race to the Top.
+Kennedy has led various school improvement and change initiatives.
 She worked with teachers, leaders, and districts in their use of value-added data for school improvement, which she wrote about in How to use value-added analysis for learning, published by Corwin Press.
 An expert in formative instructional practices, or formative assessment, Kate led teachers and leaders in professional development as Director of Professional Learning at Battelle for Kids.
 As Director of School Performance and School Accountability at the Ohio Alliance for Public Charter Schools, Kate helped new, high-quality charter schools.
 A former middle school teacher in Los Angeles Unified and Worthington City Schools, Kennedy was rated a most effective teacher.
 Throughout her career educating young people, Kate taught ESL, social studies, intervention reading, gifted, and special education inclusion classes.

 Kate is a native of Worthington, Ohio and a graduate of The Ohio State University; there, she earned a Bachelor of Arts in Women's Studies.
 Kate also earned a Master of Education in Public School Leadership from Teachers College, Columbia University, and a Master of Arts in Elementary Education from Loyola Marymount University.

 Resarch Associate, Rossier School of Education, University of Southern California

 Teacher, Worthington City Schools